Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

   - Installs software and sets `TEST_ENV_VAR`
 - `vagrant up`: Create VM
+  - Image should be prebuilt
 - `vagrant ssh`
   - Call `neofetch`
   - `echo $TEST_ENV_VAR` to show that variable is actually set.
 - `vagrant package --base "sse-first-step" --output sse-first-step.box`: Export VM
+  - File has ben upladed already
 - `sse-first-steps.box` can be uploaded to [Vagrant Cloud](https://app.vagrantup.com)
-- Go to direcyory `use-own-box/`
+- Go to directory `using-own-box/`
-  - Show `Vagrantfile` that is has my uploaded image
+  - Show `Vagrantfile` that is has my uploaded image as base image
-  - Skip building box `vagrant up` as it takes too long
+  - Skip building box `vagrant up` as it takes too long, should be prebuilt
   - `vagrant box list` shoud show my box in overview.
   - **Note** My uploaded box is called `ajaust/sse-first-step`**s**